 WE notice this cheap edition of Mr. Kingsley's very successful story, for the sake of the preface, which is new.
 It is addressed to working men, and is full of wise and earnest reflections.
 Mr. Kingsley's theory of social and political progress, apart from a little mysticism, which is not so prevalent as to confuse the general view, is sound, clear, and practical.
-He tells the working men of Great Britain that, during the five years which have clapsed since he wrote "Alton Locke," he has seen some things to encourage, some to disappoint him, none to alter his opinions :--- sits own accord and seems now only to exhibit itself in anilities like those of the spackers who inform a mob of boys and thieves that wheat has lately been thrown into the Thames to keep up prices, or advise them to establish, by means hitherto undiscovered, national granaries, only possible under the despotism of a Pharaoh.
+He tells the working men of Great Britain that, during the five years which have elapsed since he wrote "Alton Locke," he has seen some things to encourage, some to disappoint him, none to alter his opinions :--- canse.
+The great drag upon it, namely, demagogism, has crumbled to pieces of public spirit, without which a corporate body cannot exist: but that a 'demo-its own accord; and seems now only to exhibit itself in anilities like those of the cracy' of mere numbers is no democracy, but a mere brute 'arithmocracy,' speakers who inform a mob of boys and thieves that wheat has lately been thrown into the Thames to keep up prices, or advise them to establish, by means hitherto undiscovered, national granaries, only possible under the despotism of a Pharaoh.
 Since the 10th of April, 1848 (one of the most lucky days which the English workman ever saw), the trade of the mob-orator has dwindled down to such last shifts as these, to which the working man sensibly seems merely to answer, as he goes quietly about his business, 'Why will you still keep talking, Signor Benedick?
-Nebody marks you.'
+Nobody marks you.'

-" Much has given me hope; especially in the North of England.
+"Much has given me hope; especially in the North of England.
 I believe that there, at least, exists a mass of prudence, self-control, genial and sturdy manhood, which will be England's reserve-force for generations yet to come.
-The last five years, moreover, have certainly been years of progress for the good
+The obtain no deep insight into character, nor throw any new light upon ancient last five years, moreover, have certainly been years of progress for the good